Coast Guard offloads over $517.5 million worth of drugs at Port Everglades - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 PORT EVERGLADES, FLA.
 (WSVN) - The U.S. Coast Guard offloaded approximately 45,600 pounds of narcotics worth more than $517.5 million at Port Everglades.

-The crews of U.S. Coast Guard cutters Stone and Mohawk, along with the assistance of other agencies, intercepted 14 shipment of illicit narcotics in the Eastern Pacific Ocean.
+The crews of U.S. Coast Guard Cutters Stone and Mohawk, along with the assistance of other agencies, intercepted 14 shipments of illicit narcotics in the Eastern Pacific Ocean.
+An operation of this magnitude takes quite some time, so the teams were deployed at sea for four months.

 Just two weeks ago, the Coast Guard seized over 12,471 pounds of drugs worth over $141 million at Base Miami Beach after a successful operation in the Caribbean Sea.